MisterKidX/MisterKidX.github.io/content/posts/drafts/articles/Game Design - What is a Game/whatisagame.md

 Fun - Games are not about fun, per se, they are a medium that conveys an experience through the means of interaction.
 Games hold inherent values of fun, enjoyment, or entertainment because they convey consequences in a safe environment.

+# Misc

+I would like to suggest that game designers don't really create games, we create suggestions of games, structures to which players can adhere and play **their** game.

+[^1] I have heard this attributed to many FPS games such as Halo, Batttlefield and Call of Duty.
+Frankly, nobody cares.